 Please know that failure to pay may cause you to incur returned payment fees from your bank, or negatively impact your credit score.
 If you fail to repay your loan in accordance with its terms, we may place your debt with a third-party collection agency or other company that acquires and/or collects delinquent consumer debt.
 Keep in mind that debt collectors are required to follow federal and state regulations and any abuses should be reported to us immediately.

 The best way to lower your cost of credit is to seek out the lowest cost credit available to you and pay off any outstanding balances as soon as possible.
-We are committed to lowering your cost of credit as a RISE customer.
-If you make 24 monthly payments (48 bi-weekly payments), the rate for your next loan will be 50% off (excluding customers with starting rates of less than 75%).
-And, if you make 36 monthly payments (72 bi-weekly payments), you qualify for a 36% rate for your next loan with RISE.
-Note that it may take two or more loans to reach a 36% rate.* Keep in mind that RISE is not one size fits all and can vary based on your state and repayment term.
+We are committed to lowering your cost of credit as a RISE customer. ** For returning RISE customers, the annual percentage rate ("APR") may be reduced on future loans.
+In order to be eligible, you must continue to meet RISE’s credit criteria, and we will evaluate the stability of your personal information and identity for each new loan.
+If eligibility requirements are met and you make 24 successful, on-time monthly payments (48 bi-weekly payments), the APR for your next loan will be 50% off your original loan’s APR (excluding customers with starting rates of less than 75%).
+Additionally, if you continue to meet eligibility requirements and you make 36 successful, on-time monthly payments (72 bi-weekly payments), you will qualify for a 36% APR for your next loan.
+Note that it may take two or more loans to reach a 36% APR. * Keep in mind that RISE is not one size fits all and can vary based on your state and repayment term.

 Perhaps equally important is knowing where you stand.
 That’s why we offer all of our customers free Credit Score Plus, a service from TransUnion® that provides your credit score and credit alerts for free!
 We encourage you to sign up and learn more about your credit and other helpful tips about budgeting, savings and debt management by visiting our Financial Wellness page.